openenclave/openenclave/new_platforms/docs/GettingStarted.md

 ## Windows Host Application and SGX Enclave (Intel SDK Required)

-Windows SGX enclave support works on any device with a SGX-capable processor.
+Windows SGX enclave support works on any device with an SGX-capable processor.
 To find out if your processor supports SGX, consult [Intel ARK](https://ark.intel.com).
 An example device with such support is the NUC7i3BNK.